This article covers the most important topics in the field of machine vision. In particular, I will cover

 What’s Next for Machine Vision?

-Edge Intelligence, or Edge AI, is the next big trend, moving machine learning for image recognition from the cloud to physical edge devices that are connected to the cameras.
+Edge Intelligence, or Edge AI, is the next big trend, moving machine learning for image recognition from the cloud to physical edge devices connected to the cameras.
 This is relevant for the future of machine vision applications since advances in edge computing (on-device processing) make it possible to apply deep learning capabilities in traditional computer vision tasks.
-For example, deep learning machine vision can be used for camera inspection systems and vision systems for quality control.
+For example, deep learning machine vision is useful for camera inspection systems and vision systems for quality control.

 If you want to learn more about how Deep Learning brought great advances in the field of Computer Vision, I recommend you to check out the following articles.